How to Apply for a British Passport: A Step-by-Step Guide

-This page caters for first time British passport applications from South Africa.
+This page caters for first time British passport applications applied for from South Africa.
 Therefore this caters for South Africans, in South Africa, that have a claim to a British passport.

 This applies to cases where the applicant was born in the UK.

 To qualify under this category, not only does the applicant have to evidence that they were born in the UK but they also have to evidence that their parent (either one or both) has previously held ILR (permanent resident) status (either as a South African or as a British national).

 It is important to note: Applicants (South Africans born in the UK to South African parents) do not automatically qualify for British citizenship.

 Applications prior to 2012 placed emphasis on applicants eligibility only being through the legitimate line.
 Fortunately a change in ruling now passes British nationality through paternal birth (legitimate or illegitimate) line.

 In layman terms, this now means that South Africans can claim British citizenship (and get a British passport) if their father was born in the UK.
 Regardless of the fact that their father was married (or not married) to their biological mother.

 Applicant born before 1983 – Mother born in the UK